 Meet the Dolphins

 Who's who in the dolphin pod at Shedd?
-Meet them all, from youngster Kukdlaa to 280-pound Katrl!
+Meet all seven and learn how to recognize them by size, markings, or signature behaviors.

 Sea Otter Who‘s Who